 6. Vietnam and Cambodia: Given the benefits of traveling by tour operator through much of Asia, I wish I had crossed these diverse countries off my list while it was cheaper to do so!
-When the kids are grown, I may embark on a tour such as Wanderlust and Lipstick’s women’s only tour of Vietnam and Cambodia.
+When the kids are grown, I may embark on a women’s only tour of Vietnam and Cambodia.
 After all, the six hour bus ride to see Siem Reap is not one I want to experience with kids.

 7. Australia: Australia is a country (and a continent!)
 I’d like to tour with kids; however, I’d leave the cross-country Outback journey to a trip sans children.
 While I’d love to cross the Outback by rail from the east coast of Australia to Perth, it might be a long journey with kids along.

 8.Brazil: I’m not saying I need to go during Carnival, but Rio de Janeiro is a destination I’d love to explore without kids.
 There are few destination where city and beach living merge to form the perfect adult getaway.